DrazenJ/BombBombPirates/README.md

 # Bomb Bomb Pirates

+This project is meant for me to learn Godot 4 and experiment with various techniques, expect a bit buggy or unoptimized code.
 **Bomb Bomb Pirates** is a thrilling and explosive Bomberman-inspired game developed using Godot 4.
 Dive into a world of pirates, treasure, and strategic bomb placement to outwit your opponents and claim victory!

 ## Table of Contents